isaacphysics/isaac-router/README.md

 # isaac-router

-The main [nginx](https://www.nginx.com/resources/wiki/) router, load-balancer, and SSL terminating proxy for Isaac Physics and Isaac Computer Science.
+The main [nginx](https://www.nginx.com/resources/wiki/) router, load-balancer, and SSL terminating proxy for Isaac Science and Ada Computer Science.
 It serves only static assets (CDN) and error pages, otherwise proxying traffic to the relevant container.

 ## Let's Encrypt